martonmiklos/utils-docs/docs/behaviors/uploadable.md

 ### Fields
 The `fields` configuration contains an array with avaliable columns you want to set:

-- `directory` - this is the column who will contain the directory to your file.
+- `directory` - this is the column who will contain the path to your file, without the file-name in it.
+For example:
+`uploads\blogs\4\`
-- `type` - this column will contain the type of the uplaoded file.
+- `type` - this column will contain the type of the uploaded file.
+For example: `image/png`.
 - `size` - this column contains the size of the uploaded file.
+For example: `72896` (kb).
 - `fileName` - this column contains the name of the file.
+For example: `myFile.png`.
 - `filePath` - this column contains the path to the file, including the file name.

-Note that all of the fields will be default set to false, so not used.
-Only the `directory` field will be automatically set to the name of your given field.
-So in the previous example it would be set to `avatar`.
+For example:
+`uploads\blogs\4\myFile.png`.
+This column is automatically used for the given column to upload.
+In our example above, in the column `avatar` the string `uploads\blogs\4\myFile.png` is saved automatically.

 Example: